-John Stasko, a Professor in the School of Interactive Computing at the Georgia Institute of Technology, is one of eight honorees to be inducted into the ACM CHI Academy this year in recognition of advancements to the field of human-computer interaction.
+Thad Starner, a Professor in the School of Interactive Computing at the Georgia Institute of Technology, is one of the 2017 honorees to be inducted into the ACM CHI Academy this year in recognition of advancements to the field of human-computer interaction.
 The CHI Academy is an honorary group of individuals who have made substantial contributions to the field of HCI.
 These are the principal leaders of the field, whose efforts have shaped the disciplines and/or industry, and led the research and/or innovation in human-computer interaction.
-The CHI Academy 2016 inductees will be recognized in a special ceremony at the ACM Conference on Human Factors in Computing (CHI 2016) in San Jose, Calif., May 7-12.
+The CHI Academy 2017 inductees were recognized in a special ceremony at the ACM Conference on Human Factors in Computing (CHI 2017) in Denver, Colorado, May 6-11.

 The criteria for election to the CHI Academy are: